Yissachar Dov Rokeach (fifth Belzer rebbe)

 Yissachar Dov Rokeach (born 19 January 1948) is the fifth, and present, Rebbe of the Hasidic dynasty of Belz.
 He is the son of Rabbi Mordechai of Bilgoray (1902 – 1949), the grandson of the third Belzer Rebbe, Rabbi Yissachar Dov Rokeach, and the nephew of the fourth Belzer Rebbe, Rabbi Aharon Rokeach, who raised him.
 He has led Belz since 1966.

 Family background

 Rabbi Mordechai of Bilgoray and his half-brother (through his father), Rebbe Aharon, escaped Europe in a daring escape attempt and arrived in Palestine in 1944.
 Both lost their wives and families to the Nazis.
 Both remarried in Israel; Rabbi Mordechai's second wife was Miriam, the daughter of Rabbi Hershel Glick of Satmar.
 Only Rabbi Mordechai had a child, Yissachar Dov.
 In November 1949, Rabbi Mordechai died suddenly, and his son was raised by his uncle, Rebbe Aharon, who groomed him to be the next Rebbe in the dynasty.
-When the Rebbe, Rabbi Aharon Rokeach passed away, Yissachar Dov was still a young child.
+When the Rebbe, Rabbi Aharon Rokeach died, Yissachar Dov was still a young child.